International Undergraduate Pathways Program (iUPP)

 • Copies of official transcripts in English translation from all high schools and post-secondary institutions attended.

-University Transfer Program (iUPP) students who graduate with an average of B- (70% – 74%) are deemed to have met the English language proficiency score requirement for admission into the partners’ degree program.
+International Undergraduate Pathways Program (iUPP) students who graduate with an average of B- (70% – 74%) are deemed to have met the English language proficiency score requirement for admission into the partners’ degree program.

 Resources and Materials